 Pros: Excellent sour beers, beautifully lit space

-Cons: Pretty much nothing but sour beers, not a log cabin
+Cons: A surfeit of sour/juicy beers, not a log cabin

 Number one reason you should go: In the words of my friend Evan, “No one goes to St. Paul.”
 Which is true, but anyone who follows the Twin Cities beer scene knows Lowertown is popping off right now.
 Breweries are springing up so fast the City of St. Paul can’t even keep their poster updated.
 Get in and visit some of them before they get cool.